SuyashLakhotia/RottenTomatoesCNN/README.md

 **Maximum Test Accuracy:** 74.30%

-### Crude Regularization Tuning

-Crude hyperparameter tuning was performed for the regularization terms to check for any drastic changes in model performance.
-The results are documented [here](v1_Regularization_Tuning.md).

 ## Model v2: Pre-Trained Embeddings

 ### Model Description

 > The code for the model can be found in `text_cnn.py`.

-This model is almost identical to Model v1, except that it uses pre-trained word embeddings (Google's `word2vec`, which contains vectors for 3 million words and phrases trained on a corpus of ~100 billion words from Google News) instead of learning the embeddings from the dataset.
-The embeddings of the 2,310 words not present in `word2vec` are randomly initialized and all embeddings are kept static during training.
+Model v2 is nearly identical to Model v1, except that it uses pre-trained word embeddings (Google's `word2vec`, which contains vectors for 3 million words and phrases trained on a corpus of ~100 billion words from Google News) instead of learning the embeddings from the dataset.
+The embeddings of 2,310 words not present in `word2vec` are randomly initialized and all embeddings are kept static during training.

 The details of these pre-trained embeddings can be found [here](https://code.google.com/archive/p/word2vec/) and the actual file can be downloaded [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit).
 The embeddings are processed in `v2_train.py`.